uconneeb/evolution/schedule.md

         | FINALS WEEK   | **EXAM 4** (covers Lectures 19-24)                                  |
 {:#lecturestable}

-*A note about textbook readings: for a particular page range specified in the lecture schedule, start reading at the first section heading on the first page of the range and stop just before the first section heading on the last page of the range.
-For example, for pp. 10-15 of chapter 1, start reading beginning with the section "Charles Darwin" on p.
-10 and stop reading just before the section "Evolutionary biology after Darwin" on p.
-15.
+*A note about textbook readings: **for a particular page range** specified in the lecture schedule, start reading at the first section heading on the first page of the range and stop just before the first section heading on the last page of the range. **For tables and figures** listed, study the figure itself, the caption, and the paragraphs in the main text that reference the figure or table.